PadmaRaman/RestAssured_Cucumber/README.txt

  10) mvn site: To generate project documentation and reports
  11) mvn archetype:generate: To create a new project based on specified archetype (Project template)
  12) mvn dependency:tree: Displays the project dependency tree, showing all direct and transitive dependencies

+ //Git

+Git Commands:
+1) git init: Initializes a new Git repository in your project directory.
+2) git remote add origin "<GITHUB_URL>": Connects your local repository to the remote GitHub repository.
+3) git add .: Stages all project files, preparing them to be committed.
+4) git status: Displays the current status of your files, showing which are staged or unstaged.
+5) git commit -m "Initial Commit": Creates a local commit with the message “Initial Commit” and a unique commit ID.
+6) git branch -M main: Renames the current branch to main (the default branch for GitHub).
+7) git push: Pushes your local commits to the remote repository on the main branch.